Thinking of Buying a Business?

 Buying your Business

-Once a price and Heads of Terms has been agreed, you should be entitled to a period of exclusivity, to allow time for the financial and legal status of the business to be reviewed.
+Once a price and Heads of Terms has been agreed, you will be entitled to a period of exclusivity, to allow time for the financial and legal status of the business to be reviewed.
 In addition to this process of due diligence, many other legal agreements, such as the preparation work for lease transfers need to be taken forward for when the sale is finalised.
 If the business is already successful, you might want to negotiate a handover period, whereby the seller is employed by you for a period of time, to ensure continuity.